 Their lives are going to change.
 And this will all transpire before high school exams!

 A Girl on the Shore is a manga that I didn’t know that I needed.
 It’s the story about two youths, both with entirely different struggles, who end up becoming friends with benefits.
 This isn’t a love story by any means, as many that have ever entered in a true “no strings” friendship can probably attest to.
-It is about loneliness, selfishness, the complexity of relationships, and the messy path toward accepting oneself.
+It is about loneliness, selfishness, and the complexity of relationships.

 “We just do it and do it, but I keep feeling like it’s not enough.
 Why do you think?”

 This is the tone of A Girl on the Shore, as Koume deals with rejection after being used by a playboy, and Keisuke struggles with suicidal depression.
 The two start off as classmates as Keisuke initially tries to support Koume, conceding to her request to sleep together after she in turn rejected him.

 This book depicts sex in a way that isn’t beautiful or stimulating at all.
 Two teenagers lost in the drama of youth, both characters selfish and eventually growing to resent each other, but needing the other at the same time.
 Both struggle with their desire for something more, something better in their lives.
-The characters grow and change emotionally, constantly dipping into what can only be described as self destructive behavior at some points.
+The characters grow and change emotionally, constantly dipping into self-destructive behavior.
 This is one of the most real pieces of fiction that I have ever read in my life because it speaks volumes about an emotional experience that often gets overly glamorized.